-(it is important to consult a doctor for a proper diagnosis of Irritable bowel syndrome so that any other conditions can be ruled out)
+It is important to consult a doctor for proper diagnosis of Irritable bowel syndrome (IBS) so that any other conditions can be ruled out.

 Disturbed bacterial balance as a result of antibiotic or antacid usage.
 Antibiotics wipe out the friendly as well as unfriendly bacteria, disturbing normal gut ecology.
 Antacids decrease hydrochloric acid in the stomach – which is necessary for proper digestion and also destroys unfriendly bacteria in the stomach.

 Laxative abuse.
 Laxatives are irritants that work by triggering forceful contractions (peristalsis) of the intestines in the body’s efforts to purge these offending substances.
-Laxative abuse can damage the intestinal lining and result in poor absorption of nutrients.
+Besides, laxative abuse can damage the intestinal lining and result in poor absorption of nutrients.

 Stress and emotional conflict that results in anxiety or depression.
-Stress disrupts the secretion of the body’s digestive factors (hydrochloric acid and pancreatic enzymes).
-IBS attacks are often preceded by significant stress, obsessive worry about everyday problems, marital tension, fear of loss or death of a loved one.
+Stress disrupts the secretion of the body’s digestive factors like hydrochloric acid and pancreatic enzymes.
+IBS attacks are also often preceded by significant stress, obsessive worry about everyday problems, marital tension, fear of loss or death of a loved one.